datagovuk/guidance/organogram-data.md

 There are a limited number of exceptions to the requirement to publish:

  * intelligence agencies
- * Financial and Non-Financial Public Corporations
+ * public corporations (financial and non-financial)
- * Parliamentary Bodies
+ * parliamentary bodies

 NB Local authorities publish their senior staff data in a different format - see the LGA guidance: http://schemas.opendata.esd.org.uk/OrganisationStructure